 The Common Theme

-There exists a common theme amidst these signs of societal decay: The super-rich keep taking from the middle class as the middle class becomes a massive lower class.
+There is a common theme among these signs of societal decay: The super-rich keep taking from the middle class as the middle class becomes a massive lower class.
 Yet the myth persists that we should all look up with admiration at the “self-made” takers who are ripping our society apart.

 About the author: